Rustam Khabilov

-Rustam Khabilov (born 4 November 1986) is a Russian mixed martial artist, currently competing in the Lightweight division of Bellator MMA.
+Rustam Mikailovich Khabilov (born 4 November 1986) is a Russian mixed martial artist, who last competed in the Welterweight division.
 He is a Combat Sambo World Champion and a former member of the Legion Sport Club fight team in Rostov-on-Don.
 Prior to signing with Bellator, Khabilov previously fought in the Lightweight division of the Ultimate Fighting Championship (UFC).

 Background

-Rustam was born in Goksu-otar village in Dagestan, in a Kumyk family.
+Rustam was born in Goksu-otar village in Dagestan, to a Kumyk family.
 He studied at the Makhachkala Automobile College, where his sports career began.
-He started his training under Abdulmanap Nurmagomedov, soon becoming world and Russia champion in fight sambo discipline.
-Married, has two sons and a daughter.
+He started his training under Abdulmanap Nurmagomedov, soon becoming world champion in sambo.
+He is married, and he has two sons and a daughter.

 Mixed martial arts career

 ONE Fighting Championship

 In January 2012 it was announced that Khabilov had signed with ONE Fighting Championship.
 He made his debut at ONE Fighting Championship: Battle of Heroes at The BritAma Arena in Jakarta, Indonesia on 11 February 2012 against BJJ World Champion Rodrigo Ribeiro.
 He won the fight via unanimous decision.